seththeeke/aws-cloudfront-s3-static-website/README.md

 $ sam deploy
 ```

+The actual certficate verification for the domain name is currently manual.
+You'll need to navigate to the Certificate Manager console in AWS, find the record awaiting verification, and click the button on the certificate to manually create the A Record.
+This could be automated through a Lambda custom resource but I haven't found the time yet.
 This process can take some time, especially the first time because certificate registration can take some time and a CloudFront distribution can take anywhere from 15-60 minutes when created from scratch.

 #### Build and Deploy Your Website